 When planning a menu, you’ll also have a clearer understanding of what dishes and cooking methods the staff needs to be familiar with.
 How much are you willing to spend on food for your food budget, and how much are you planning to earn from it?

 Another thing to consider is your opening hours—will it be all-day or specific meals like breakfast, lunch, afternoon tea, and dinner?
 This will also determine what kind of food you’ll be serving.
 Given that, also determine how many hours will be allotted for preparation and cooking as well.

 Consider the availability of ingredients and what recipes can be created:

-Ingredients’ seasonality – what are the seasonal ingredients in your location?
+- Ingredients’ seasonality: what are the seasonal ingredients in your area?
 Can you create special dishes with these seasonal ingredients?
-Also, use the ingredients that are in season all year round for dishes that will stay in the menu for a long time.
+Also, use the ingredients that are in season all year round for dishes that will stay on the menu for a long time.

 Sourcing ingredients locally means it’s easier to ensure fresh and consistently good ingredients.